 Santorini has some incredible flavors—fresh vegetables, olive oil, herbs, cheeses, seafood—and a cooking class gives you the chance to learn how to make a few traditional dishes yourself!

-This cooking class in Oia is with a local grandmother (yiayia) named Areti who will teach you all her expertise after living on Santorini her whole life!
+This cooking class in Oia is with a local grandmother (yiayia) named Areti, who will teach you all her expertise after living on Santorini her whole life!

 You’ll spend 3 hours preparing and eating a 4-course Greek meal, which includes appetizers, salad, a main course, and dessert.
 Of course, a glass of wine is also included.